 Oklahoma elder law lawyers at Parman & Easterday will guide you through the available tools, including advanced directives, trusts, powers of attorney and more.
 We will explain the different ways through which you can plan ahead for incapacity and help put a plan in place that provides you and your loved ones with the protections you deserve.

 To find out more about the incapacity planning process, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to receive personalized help with the incapacity planning process.
+You can also give us a call today at (405) 843-6100 or contact us online to receive personalized help with the incapacity planning process.
 Call now and get your plans in place before a medical emergency signals it is too late to take action.